CORONAVIRUS UPDATE

-He is also proud of the fact that archery was one of the first sports offered at SportsAble when it was founded, and that the section is still going strong today.
+Archery was one of the first sports offered at SportsAble when it was founded, and the section is still going strong today.

 Archery is a powerful, addictive and dignified sport that helps people develop and hone such skills as balance, focus, patience, competitiveness and hand-eye-coordination.
 There are few other places where wheelchair athletes and able bodied athletes are on such an even competitive level.

 Archery takes dedication and a great deal of etiquette and understanding of the sport to get the best out of it but luckily there are always trained coaches, plus volunteers, to help new archers on their way at every session.

-As with all SportsAble sports, the coaches teach beginners up to international standard and archers from the section have proudly competed in the last five Paralympic Games.
+As with all SportsAble sports, the coaches teach beginners up to international standard and archers from the section have proudly competed in five Paralympic Games.
 Quite an achievement.